Aditeya Baral

 New York, NY

-Even earlier, I worked as a Research Assistant at the Center for Cloud Computing & Big Data during my undergraduate studies at PES University, where I was advised by Dr. KV Subramanium and worked on analysing tail latencies for latency-critical applications ranging from language to vision.
+I have also worked as an Applied Research Scientist Intern at Intel (VSG) Research, where I was advised by Dr. Anbumani Subramanian and Anay Majee to develop attention mechanisms for vision, aimed at autonomous driving in unconstrained, heterogeneous traffic environments like India.
+During my undergraduate years at PES University, I worked as a Research Assistant at the Center for Cloud Computing & Big Data, where I was advised by Dr. KV Subramaniam and worked on analysing tail latencies for latency-critical applications ranging from language to vision.

 You can read about my current and my published research on my publications page!